-If you are ready to ditch those toxic chemicals immediately and don’t want to wait, I don’t blame you.
-I applaud you for taking action.
-I’m happy to encourage you in this journey and give you some tips and product ideas so you can truly clean your home for good.
+If you are ready to ditch those toxic products immediately and don’t want to wait to learn more, I applaud you for taking swift action.
+I’m happy to encourage you in this journey and give you some tips and product ideas we use so you can get started right away and truly clean your home for good.

-Here is a link to some wonderful and effective plant-based products my family has trusted and used for the past three years, plus find out about my private Facebook community and how to learn more through wonderful educational groups.
+Here is a link to some wonderful and effective plant-based products my family trusts and has used for the past few years (and information on joining our wellness group where we clean out our homes together!).

-This journey to a healthier home will be eye-opening and inspiring!
+This journey to a healthier home will be eye-opening and inspiring, don’t wait!

 See you here tomorrow for helpful tips on really cleaning your home.